rqbit - bittorrent client in Rust

 The "webui" feature requires npm installed.

-## Useful options
+## Some useful options

 ### -v <log-level>